Universal Edition

-Universal Edition (UE) is a classical music publishing firm.
-Founded in 1901 in Vienna, it originally intended to provide the core classical works and educational works to the Austrian market (which had until then been dominated by Leipzig-based publishers).
-The firm soon expanded to become one of the most important publishers of modern music.
+Universal Edition (UE) is an Austrian classical music publishing firm.
+Founded in 1901 in Vienna, it originally intended to provide the core classical works and educational works to the Austrian market.
+The firm soon expanded to become one of the most important publishers of modernist and contemporary classical music.

 History

 20th century

+Universal Edition was founded on 1 June 1901 in Vienna.
+It was formed by the publishers Bernhard Herzmansky (himself from the Doblinger firm), Adolf Robitschek and Josef Weinberger as an attempt to compete with the Leipzig-based publishers Breitkopf & Härtel and Edition Peters.
+UE itself describes this as an attempt to "simply to counter the predominance of the foreign music trade in Vienna with a domestic music publishing house".
+In a financial boost for UE, the Austrian Ministry of Education gave a 5 July 1901 decree that Austrian music schools should prefer UE editions over those by German publishers.
+The firm's creation was announced next month in the Neues Wiener Tagblatt:

 In 1904, UE acquired Aibl publishers, and so acquired the rights to works by Richard Strauss, Max Reger, and other composers.
 The arrival of Emil Hertzka as managing director in 1907, who remained until his death in 1932, really pushed the firm towards new music.
-Under Hertzka, UE signed contracts with a number of important contemporary composers, including Béla Bartók and Frederick Delius in 1908; Gustav Mahler and Arnold Schoenberg in 1909.
+Under Hertzka, UE signed contracts with a number of important contemporary composers, including Béla Bartók and Frederick Delius in 1908; Gustav Mahler, Arnold Schoenberg and Franz Schreker in 1909.
 Mahler's Symphony No. 8 was the first work UE acquired an original copyright to.
 Anton Webern and Alexander von Zemlinsky were signed in 1910, Karol Szymanowski in 1912, Leoš Janáček in 1917 and Kurt Weill in 1924.
 Through their association with Schoenberg, it also published many works by Alban Berg.

 The firm's avant garde directions continued after World War II, when UE published works by a number of significant composers, among these Luciano Berio, Pierre Boulez, Morton Feldman, Mauricio Kagel, György Kurtág, György Ligeti and Karlheinz Stockhausen.
-Later important additions to the catalogue include Harrison Birtwistle, Friedrich Cerha, Georg Friedrich Haas, Cristóbal Halffter, Georges Lentz, Arvo Pärt, David Sawer, Gisela Selden-Goth, and Johannes Maria Staud.
+Later important additions to the catalogue include Harrison Birtwistle, Friedrich Cerha, Georg Friedrich Haas, Cristóbal Halffter, Georges Lentz, Arvo Pärt, Wolfgang Rihm, David Sawer, Gisela Selden-Goth, and Johannes Maria Staud.

 UE have also published several significant historical editions, including the complete works of Claudio Monteverdi.
 In collaboration with Schott, they have published the Wiener Urtext Edition series since 1972.
 Originally consisting of works for one or two performers by composers from Johann Sebastian Bach to Johannes Brahms, the series was later expanded to include a limited number of later works, such as the Ludus Tonalis of Paul Hindemith.